 8. Tool theft from vans

 Vans are often targeted by thieves for the tools stored inside.
 If you have to leave tools in a van overnight, it's a good idea to mark them clearly with your name / company name and address using paint pens and seal with a clear lacquer spray.
+Alternatively, you can use a variety of other property marking systems.
 Items that are clearly marked are less desirable and more difficult to sell on.

-You can also take photographs of items of value, make a note of the serial numbers and consider registering them online at a property register site like Immobilise.
+You can also take photographs of items of value, make a note of the serial numbers and consider registering them online at a property register site.

 9. Park in well-lit and busier areas